alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 // ...
 ```

 Of the three commands listed, `dev` is the most interesting.
-In it, we run the Typescript compiler to build our project, then spin up our docker-comopse project (the dev and test servers).
+In it, we run the TypeScript compiler to build our project, then spin up our docker-comopse project (the dev and test servers).
 The `start` command is what the dev server will run, which just launches a server via the awesome nodemon library.
 Obviously, `test` runs our Jest test suite.

 With just three simple files, my development and production workflows are clearly defined.
 No lambda-specific function signatures or boilerplate means I can switch cloud providers overnight and be back in business within hours.
 Not bad!

 ### Next Steps

-This post was admittedly less ambitious than previous articles.
-It served more to catalog promising development experiments rather than pass along bulletproof information.
+This repo is admittedly less bulletproof than previous efforts.
+That's the beauty of development—there's always more to learn.

-It's a topic I wanted to explore but also hope to enhance my understanding of in months to come.
-Look for a report on my experience deploying a Docker-based project on a few providers in the coming posts.

-Until then, here are a few of the most fruitful references I encountered in my studies:
+Go ahead and build your own starter kit to streamline your devops story.
+When considering next steps, include the following resources:

 - <a href="https://learning.oreilly.com/library/view/kubernetes-in-action/9781617293726/" target="_blank">Kubernetes in Action</a>
 - <a href="https://docs.docker.com/get-started/" target="_blank">Docker Getting Started</a>
 - <a href="https://aws.amazon.com/eks/" target="_blank">AWS EKS Services</a>

-If you see issues with my approach for Docker in development, please feel free to open an issue on the repo linked so we can discuss.
-The goal is to find the optimal development experience with the greatest benefits.

 As always, thanks for reading!